tgg/connect-or-cut/README.md

     $ LD_PRELOAD=./libconnect-or-cut.so COC_ALLOW='212.27.40.240:53;212.27.40.241:53;*.google.com;*.1e100.net' COC_BLOCK='*' iceweasel

-This invokes chromium, allowing only outgoing connection to my ISP provided name servers, to all google.com and 1e100.net addresses.
+This invokes iceweasel, allowing only outgoing connection to my ISP provided name servers, to all google.com and 1e100.net addresses.

 Everything else will be blocked, with connection blocking messages